Zaid-Ajaj/the-elmish-book/chapters/commands/recursive-updates.md

 It is very important to recognize and identify this pattern as it can become very problematic: even though we didn't explicitly define `update` as a recursive function, it ends up with an implicit recursive behavior because of the way it is hooked up with the Elmish runtime.

-There is only one alternative to `Cmd.ofMsg`: not using this command at all!
+There is only one alternative to `Cmd.ofMsg`: not using this command at all inside the update function!

-There is never a good reason to use `Cmd.ofMsg` because in reality it is a command that changes the control flow of the `update` function.
+There is never a good reason to use `Cmd.ofMsg` in `update` because in reality it is a command that changes the control flow of the `update` function.
 Instead of telling the Elmish runtime: "Hey, dispatch message `X` for me", you factor out the branch of of the `update` function that handles message `X` into a utility function and call that function from where you issue the command.

 ### Eliminating `Cmd.ofMsg` Usage